boardfish/com3550-marked-work/special-project-report.md

 creating an overwhelming dependency on additional hardware.
 Before the pandemic hit, I was able to make progress with Maya on enrolling the school for Repl.it.

+It is unfortunate that this report and its subject matter alike ended so abruptly.
+It would have been interesting to see the conclusions that could be drawn from running this exercise with the students.

 \backmatter

 # Appendices